sguox002/leetcode/leetcode-all.md

 <<-767. reorganize string ***->>

 ### trivials
+<<-1252	Cells with Odd Values in a Matrix    		78.3%	Easy
+give (i,j) you increase the row i and col j all by 1. simple, use + or xor
+->>

+<<-1271	Hexspeak    		54.9%	Easy	->>

+<<-1281	Subtract the Product and Sum of Digits of an Integer    		85.5%	Easy	->>

+<<-1290	Convert Binary Number in a Linked List to Integer    		81.9%	Easy	->>

+<<-1295	Find Numbers with Even Number of Digits    		80.0%	Easy	->>

+<<-1304	Find N Unique Integers Sum up to Zero    		76.4%	Easy	->>

+<<-1313	Decompress Run-Length Encoded List    		85.2%	Easy	->>

+<<-1317	Convert Integer to the Sum of Two No-Zero Integers    		56.8%	Easy
+no integer can contain digit '0'. just do brutal force.
+->>

+<<-1332	Remove Palindromic Subsequences    		62.7%	Easy
+string consists of a and b only. return the min step to make it empty.
+0: empty
+1: palindrome
+2: takes all a and all b.
+->>

+<<-1342	Number of Steps to Reduce a Number to Zero    		85.9%	Easy	->>
+<<-1346	Check If N and Its Double Exist    		36.7%	Easy
+hashmap check n/2 or n*2 but make sure n is even to check its half.
+->>

+<<-1357	Apply Discount Every n Orders    		66.3%	Medium
+hashmap.
+->>
+<<-1356	Sort Integers by The Number of 1 Bits    		69.4%	Easy
+get the nbits and sort.
+->>

+<<-1365	How Many Numbers Are Smaller Than the Current Number    		85.8%	Easy
+count sort, sort->>

+<<-1380	Lucky Numbers in a Matrix    		71.1%	Easy
+find all the numbers which is the min value of the row and column.
+->>
+<<-1385	Find the Distance Value Between Two Arrays    		66.6%	Easy	->>
+<<-1389	Create Target Array in the Given Order    		84.4%	Easy	->>

+<<-1394	Find Lucky Integer in an Array    		63.2%	Easy
+its frequency=its value. simple.
+->>
+<<-1399	Count Largest Group    		65.2%	Easy
+given 1 to n, they are grouped by the sum of digits, return the number of largest group hashmap.
+->>
+<<-1417	Reformat The String    		55.6%	Easy
+letter and digit, rearrange so that no same type together. len(a)==len(b) len(a)=len(b)+1
+->>

 <<-1431	Kids With the Greatest Number of Candies    		88.6%	Easy	->>
 <<-1470	Shuffle the Array    		88.5%	Easy	->>
 <<-1476	Subrectangle Queries    		89.0%	Medium	->>